wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.9.6 =
+* [Note] The security of our users' data is our top priority, and for this reason we tightened our SQL queries and made our encryption key harder to guess.
+If you are using a caching plugin, please flush its cache so that the tracking code can be regenerated with the new key.
+Also, if you are using Slimstat to track external websites, please make sure to replace the tracking code with the new one available under Settings > Advanced.
+As usual, feel free to contact us if you have any questions.
+* [Note] Added un-minified js tracker to the repo, for those who would like to take a look at how things work.
+* [Update] Cleaned up the Settings/Filters screen by consolidating some options.
+* [Update] AmMap has been updated to version 3.13.1
+* [Update] MaxMind GeoLite IP has been updated to the latest version (2015-02-04).
+* [Fix] Patched a rare SQL injection vulnerability exploitable using a bruteforce attack on the secret key (used to encrypt the data between client and server).
+* [Fix] Increased checks on SQL code that stores data in the database (maybe_insert_row).
+* [Fix] Report filters could not be removed after being set.

 = 3.9.5 =
 * [Note] Some of our add-ons had a bug preventing them from properly checking for updates.
 Please [contact us](http://support.getused.to.it) if you need to obtain the latest version of your add-ons.